 After law school, I began my legal career as a solo practitioner.
 I assisted employees with wage and hour disputes.
 At the same time, I helped small businesses with regulatory compliance.
 The next step in my legal career took me to a prominent San Diego law firm.
 I focused my practice on defending companies in workers’ compensation matters.
 My clients included small and large business as well as insured and self-insured businesses.
 Throughout my practice, I have handled all aspects of litigation – from depositions, investigations, and witness interviews, to trials, 123a claims, and discrimination matters.

-In March of 2017, I made a strategic decision to continue my workers’ compensation practice at the San Diego office of Kegel, Tobin, and Truce.
-In my practice at Kegel, Tobin, and Truce, I represent the interests of insured employers and their carriers in defense of matters before the Workers’ Compensation Appeals Board.
+In March of 2017, I made a strategic decision to continue my workers’ compensation practice at the San Diego office of Kegel, Tobin and Truce, becoming a shareholder in January, 2021.
+In my practice at KT&T, I represent the interests of insured employers and their carriers in defense of matters before the Workers’ Compensation Appeals Board.